Understanding Diabetes and Prediabetes

 How are prediabetes and type 2 diabetes managed?

 Early detection is key!
-Individuals with any of the risk factors or symptoms above should see a physician for testing and diagnosis.
-Those aged above 45 should have their fasting blood glucose tested every 3 years, at a minimum.
+Individuals with any of the risk factors or symptoms should see a physician for testing and diagnosis.
+Those 45+ in age should have their fasting blood glucose tested every 3 years, at a minimum.
 The longer the body is exposed to high blood glucose levels, the greater the damage may be.